NativeScript/docs-v7/tutorial/ng-chapter-2.md

 <div class="exercise-end"></div>

 In Angular, the `styleUrls` property points at an array of stylesheets that should be used to style a component.
+In NativeScript we use relative paths for the components' assets (such as stylesheets).
+That's why we also need to set a `moduleId` for our component.
+We set it to `module.id` - a value provided by the [CommonJS module](http://wiki.commonjs.org/wiki/Modules/1.1).

 In this case, you’re telling Angular to use two stylesheets, `login-common.css` and `login.css`—the latter of which is actually implemented as `login.ios.css` and `login.android.css`, using the same naming convention we introduced in the previous section.

 Why three files?
 Much like you divided your global files into `app.css`, `platform.ios.css`, and `platform.android.css`, this structure gives you a similar ability to place common login styling in `login-common.css`, iOS-specific login styling `login.ios.css`, and Android-specific login styling in `login.android.css`.